 Definition of Antonine in English:

-Of or relating to the Roman emperors Antoninus Pius and Marcus Aurelius or their rules ( ad 137–80).
+Relating to the Roman emperors Antoninus Pius and Marcus Aurelius or their rules ( ad 138–80).

 - But by the time Judah rose to be Patriarch of Judea, under the reign of the Antonine emperor Marcus Aurelius, relations with Rome had eased.